django-cms/django-cms/docs/reference/plugins.rst

         plugin.

-        Since djangocms-text-ckeditor introduced inline previews of plugins, the icon will not be rendered anymore.
+        Since djangocms-text-ckeditor introduced inline previews of plugins, the icon will not be rendered any more.

         icon_src takes 1 argument: